Noxen School

+The Noxen School, also known as Noxen High School, is an historic, American school building that is located in Noxen Township, Wyoming County, Pennsylvania.

+It was added to the National Register of Historic Places in 2006.

+History an architectural features

-The Noxen School, also known as Noxen High School, is a historic school building located in Noxen Township, Wyoming County, Pennsylvania.
-The original section was built in 1897, and is a -story, T-shaped frame building.
-It has a two classroom addition built in 1922.
-Originally built as a grade school, it was used as the high school from 1902 to 1951.
-It then housed an elementary school until closed in 1976.
+The original section was built in 1897, and is a 2 1/2-story, T-shaped frame building.
+It has a two-classroom addition that was built in 1922.
+Originally established as a grade school, this structure was used as the community's high school from 1902 to 1951.
+It then housed an elementary school until it closed in 1976.
 It has since been used for a variety of commercial and institutional purposes.

 It was added to the National Register of Historic Places in 2006.